NREL/OpenStudio-analysis-gem/README.md

 # Todos

-In the programmatic interface there are still several items that need to be checked
+In the programmatic interface there are still several items that would be nice to have.

 * verify that the measure.xml file exists
 * Check the type of measure being added and make sure that it is in the right workflow (e.g. no energyplus measures before rubymeasures)
 * add reverse translator from existing analysis.jsons
 * more explicit run workflows.
 For example, add workflow steps for running energyplus, openstudio translator, radiance, etc
 * more explicit assignment of the analyses that can run.
 This would be nice:

     ```
     a = OpenStudio::Analysis.create("new analysis")
     a.analysis_type('single_run')
     ```

+* adding mulitple seed models
+* adding multiple weather files
+*